fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ```

 ### -Variable
-Specifies initial scripting variables for use in the sqlcmd script.
+Specifies initial scripting variables for use in the SQLCMD script.

 Various data types may be used for the type of this input: